What is ASB?

-- initial phone call to you to discuss the issue
+- An initial phone call, so we can discuss the issue

-- appointment made for our mediators to see you at your home to explore all options that are available.
+- An appointment for a home visit from our mediators, to explore all options that are available.

 The above process keeps the solution in your hands, rather than having one imposed upon you by other agencies which may not result in an outcome you are happy with.